MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     #-> ERROR: cannot find "employee" ⋮

 Instead, `employee` tuples can be queried by navigating though `department` tuples.
-When tuples are returned, they is displayed with a tabular layout.
+When tuples are returned, they are displayed as a table.

     chicago[It.department.employee]
     #=>